mikiw/DexProtocol/README.md

 }
 ```

 `Registry` will be our on-chain state that will store all valid orders.
 We will need to implement function `RegisterOrder(order: Order)` to store order in `Registry`.
-Orders need to meet all requirements before adding like expiration time (or block heigh) higher than the current time, tokens need to be on whitelist, isFilled must be false and two orders with the same txId can't exist. `ActivateOrder(orderTxId: string)` and `DeactivateOrder(orderTxId: string)` can be used to activate/deactivate order, keep in mind that you can't modify `isActive` anymore after order is filled.
+Orders need to meet all requirements before adding like expiration time higher than the current time, tokens need to be on `allowlist`, `isFilled` must be false and two orders with the same `txId` can't exist. `ActivateOrder(orderTxId: string)` and `DeactivateOrder(orderTxId: string)` can be used to activate/deactivate order, keep in mind that you can't modify `isActive` anymore after order is filled.

 ```Typescript
 interface Registry {